 CONCLUSION: Lean Six Sigma tools and resources add additional capabilities to a firm’s ability to successfully evaluate and improve their production processes, so firms should take the time during the off season to learn about them add them to the other process improvement resources in their toolkit.

-Roman H. Kepczyk, CPA.CITP, is Director of Consulting for Xcentric, LLC. and works exclusively with accounting firms to implement today’s leading best practices and technologies.
-Roman recently updated his “Quantum of Paperless: A Partner’s Guide to Accounting Firm Optimization,” which is available at Amazon.com and a Certified Lean Six Sigma Black Belt.
+Roman H. Kepczyk, CPA.CITP is Director of Consulting for Xcentric, LLC and works exclusively with accounting firms to implement today’s leading best practices and technologies.
+Roman is also author of “Quantum of Paperless: A Partner’s Guide to Accounting Firm Optimization” which is available at Amazon.com and a Certified Lean Six Sigma Black Belt.

 Delegation is an important tool to help free up time, allowing us to focus on the things we do best and that add the most value to the firm.
 Unfortunately, however, delegation is a tool that too infrequently makes it out of the toolbox.

 Information When, Where, and on What Device YOU Want It